You can listen to the article (narrated by a real person):

 9. Easy to measure results

 You can control the performance of individual emails in your email marketing tool’s statistics panel and then track user behavior on your website.
-You can set goals for individual email marketing campaigns, track conversions, and measure the ROI.
+You can set goals for individual email campaigns, track conversions, and measure the ROI.

 10. Fully automated